This post may contain affiliate links. Read the full disclosure

 If you’re planning on visiting one of the many European countries this winter, it’s essential to make sure that you have everything you need before leaving home.
 This winter packing list for Europe will help ensure that all your bases are covered!

-As you are planning your ultimate Europe winter getaway, dreaming of wandering through the best European Christmas markets with a Glühwein in hand or seeing the snow-capped Swiss Alps in person, you want to make sure you’re dressed for the weather!
+As you are planning your ultimate Europe winter getaway, dreaming of wandering through the best European Christmas markets with a Glühwein in hand, experiencing a memorable White Christmas or seeing the snow-capped Swiss Alps in person, you want to make sure you’re dressed for the weather!

 This is the ultimate guide to what to pack for winter in Europe, preparing you for cold days and potentially for snow, since many European countries do experience snowfall during the winter months.

-Remember that European winters are much colder than North American and most other continent winters!
+Remember that European winters are much colder than North American and most other continent’s winters!
 Especially compared to our mild Australian winters!

 But first, here are a few top tips for keeping warm during the cold winter days: